8 Video Marketing Trends To Watch in 2022

 For marketers, staying on top of the latest trends is crucial to designing future strategies that get results.
 With video dominating the content landscape and constantly evolving, video marketing is no exception.
 From the latest technology to popular content styles, there are a handful of new developments in video marketing expected to make an impact in the upcoming year.

-To help you stay ahead of the curve, here are 8 video marketing trends to watch in 2022
+To help you stay ahead of the curve, here are 8 video content marketing trends to watch in 2022.

 1) User-Generated Content Goes Interactive

 User-generated content is already a huge part of video marketing with campaigns like the GoPro Awards encouraging fans worldwide to film, edit and submit their own content.
 In 2022, though, UGC is set to explode even more as customizable videos pick up steam.
 What’s a customizable video?
 Enabled by Living Video technology, these videos update in real time based on information viewers input or select directly in the player.
 The result?
 Content that is relevant and customized for each viewer.